MaxMLang/mywebsite/content/post/2021-01-01-wilson-s-theorem-proof/index.md

 # Thoughts
-I had to proof this theorem in my Linear Algebra class and it took me a couple of hours to figure it out, especially baceause at first sight I did not believe that this could actually be true.
+I had to proof this theorem in my Linear Algebra class and it took me a couple of hours to figure it out, especially because at first sight I did not believe that this could actually be true.
 I think the best way is to use an example like $\mathbb Z_5$.

 After the work it was a pretty cool proof in my opinion.
 Even though the Theorem's practical usage is limited, it is still useful to find out Remainders of super large numbers in a second.